iremgulcin/acelya-kardelen-emine-cevdet/datasetcard.md

 <!-- This section is meant to convey both technical and sociotechnical limitations. -->
 For better analysis and a better demand planning system, usage information for each stop of the routes is needed.
 However, in order to track each stop, cameras or other sensors must be utilized since citizens don't have to use their transport cards while leaving transportation vehicles.
 Since individual stop data is not available, popular locations can't be extracted from the dataset.
-This can later affect the bias of the models.
+If the routes also had locational data at least for their first and last stops, more in-depth analysis could've been made as well.
+Moreover, dataset is not balanced at all.
+Most used 15 lines have over millions of passengers while the rest have very less usage, meaning that unpopular routes contribute more to the dataset with more data points.
+The models might have a hard time predicting large values because of this.
 <!--{{ bias_risks_limitations | default("[More Information Needed]", true)}}-->